-The formidable war machine displaces more than 1,000 tonnes, and packed a complement of 50 servicemen inside her 58 metre (190 feet) length.
+The formidable war machine displaces more than 1,000 tonnes and packed a complement of 50 servicemen inside her 58 metres (190 feet) length.

-Capable of staying on station for a 30 day endurance, and with a range of 18,400 km’s (10,000 miles) she employed cutting-edge maritime technology, with torpedo tubes fore and aft.
+Capable of staying on station for a 30-day endurance, and with a range of 18,400 km (10,000 miles) she employed cutting-edge maritime technology, with torpedo tubes fore and aft.

 Decommissioned in 2003, today she serves as a museum ship in Torrevieja’s harbour becoming Spain’s first floating museum.

 One of only four surviving examples of her class, the S-61 Delfín offers a rare opportunity to climb inside a real submarine and imagine how claustrophobic it must have been for 50 crew deep below the waves.

 The historic military attraction is exceptionally popular, having received more than 1,300,000 visitors since opening in May 2004.

 The submarine is open to visitors each evening from 18:00 throughout the summer.
 Just don’t visit on rainy days – the metal stairs and walkways can get slippery when wet, so the attraction is closed for safety reasons.

 Hours of fun whatever the weather, Ozone Bowling